 Last year’s proposal by Swepco to purchase 70 percent of the 2-gigawatt Wind Catcher project, also to be developed by Invenergy, faced multiple political and regulatory challenges to its $3 billion price tag and its need for a new $1.6 billion transmission line.

 In August, Texas regulators rejected the plan, citing concerns about risks to ratepayers.
-AEP announced it was pulling out of Wind Catcher a day later, saying further delays could jeopardize its ability to fully capture the value of the federal Production Tax Credit (PTC),which is set to start declining in 2021 and to disappear completely at the end of 2024.
+AEP announced it was pulling out of Wind Catcher a day later, saying further delays could jeopardize its ability to fully capture the value of the federal Production Tax Credit (PTC), which is set to start declining in 2021 and hopefully disappear entirely at the end of 2024.

 The new proposed projects are designed to avoid the problems that snared Wind Catcher, Akins said in Thursday’s conference call.
 “We learned a lot from the experience of Wind Catcher.
 And these filings prove that.”

-Second, the North Central Wind Initiative is structured to go forward even if it’s denied by utility regulators in some of the states where Swepco and PSO operate, which include Texas, Oklahoma, Arkansas and Louisiana.
+Second, the North Central Wind Initiative is structured to go forward even if utility regulators deny it in some of the states where Swepco and PSO operate, which include Texas, Oklahoma, Arkansas, and Louisiana.

-“We have the ability to take a minimum of 810 megawatts and then provide states the ability to take more megawatts should another state or states reject our applications,” he said — a capability provided by AEP’s massive generation and transmission business.
+“We can take a minimum of 810 megawatts and then provide states the ability to take more megawatts should another state or states reject our applications,” he said – a capability provided by AEP’s massive generation and transmission business.
 “And we have designed enough flexibility into our applications to move forward under scenarios where only one, two, three or four states approve,” he said.

 Third, AEP’s new proposal is smaller than Wind Catcher and has a much lower risk profile for state regulators to consider.

-“Because these projects were competitively bid, we recognized the clear breakpoint between the winning three projects, which happened to be Invenergy projects who we had worked with in the past, and others from a pricing perspective,” he said.
-“We wanted to position the best projects first…so that our commissions could clearly recognize the value for our customers.”
+“Because these projects were competitively bid, we recognized the clear breakpoint between the winning three projects, which happened to be Invenergy projects which we had worked within the past, and others from a pricing perspective,” he said.
+“We wanted to position the best projects first…so that our commissions could recognize the value for our customers.”